-White Chocolate Candy Cane Cracker Toffee: Buttery salted crackers topped with a butter brown sugar mixture, baked, and then topped with white chocolate, toffee pieces, and candy cane pieces.
-A crowd pleaser.
+White Chocolate Candy Cane Cracker Toffee has butter brown sugar mixture, white chocolate, toffee pieces, and candy cane pieces.

 This has been one of those weeks.

 My dogs decided we needed to clean all the floors and everything in between by discovering a large bag (Costco size) of powdered sugar that was on the dining room table.

 They climbed up and got it and then opened it.

 Then they dragged it across the floor up to the couch.

 I can only suspect what happened next but based on the fact that powdered sugar was found in all but two rooms (those doors were closed) that they dogs paraded around the house in what I can only assume was a victory lap.

 Including three of the five dogs were caked in it.